Cloudify-PS/cloudify-training-labs/lab2/README.md

 ## Process

-*Note*: These steps should be executed on your Vagrant box.
+*Note*: These steps should be executed on your Vagrant box, *not* on the intended Manager VM.

 ### Step 1: Create a working directory

 For clarity and convenience, create a new directory that will serve as Cloudify's working directory.
-We will also place edited files there, in order to simplify the `cfy` commands we run.

 Our labs will assume that the chosen directory is `~/work`.